pieroproietti/penguins-calamares-arch/README.md

 # calamares PKGBUILD

-I'm using manjaro version, we need before to install from AUR:
+I'm using manjaro version, we need before to build it to build and install from AUR the follow packages:

 * ttf-comfortaa
 * ckbcomp